Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Test Results

+Arrays $Z$ are always memory aligned on 64-byte boundaries.
+Unless otherwise specified their elements are randomly extracted with equal probability from the set of mid points $\curle{(X_i+X_{i+1})/2}_{i=0}^{N-1}$.
+This procedure assures that every sub-interval of the array $X$ is selected with equal probability.
+Size is fixed at $M=2048$, which is a value small enough to allow the entire test workspace to fit in L1 cache when the array $X$ is small; large enough to sample sufficiently well the array $X$, thus causing many cache misses, when $X$ is very large; and large enough to effectively disable the predictive capabilities of the branch prediction algorithm, as discussed in section \ref{sec:testpredict}.

-\subsection{Array $X$ Layout}
+\subsubsection{Array $X$ Layout}

-All tests results presented in this section are based on arrays $X$ of size $2^P-1$, for $P=\curle{4,8,12,16,20}$.
-The choice of this particular set of array sizes, near to powers of $2$, is simply aimed at optimizing memory usage for algorithms \ref{alg:binaryopt} and \ref{alg:eytzinger} and has no impact on performance measurements for algorithms \ref{alg:direct}, \ref{alg:direct-2} and \ref{alg:directcache}.

-Regardless of the size, all arrays $X$ are composed of sub intervals of random length $(X_{i+1}-X_i)$ sampled for each $i$ from a uniform distribution in $[1,5]$.

-The motivation associated with the choice of this particular layout is merely to assure that the feasibility condition \eqref{eq:feasibility} for algorithm \ref{alg:direct} is satisfied in probabilistic terms even for the largest size of the array $X$ tested.
-In fact, the expected length of an interval $\mathbb{E}[X_{i+1}-X_i]$ is $3$ and, when the size of the array $X$ is $N \approx 2^{20}$, condition \eqref{eq:feasibility} holds with good margin both in single and double precision
+Arrays $X$ are composed of sub intervals of random length $\Delta_i=(X_{i+1}-X_i)$ sampled from a uniform distribution $U[1,5]$.
+This particular layout is chosen merely to assure that the feasibility conditions \eqref{eq:feasibility} for algorithm \ref{alg:direct} are satisfied even for the largest size of the array $X$ tested ($N \approx 2^{20}$).
+In fact the most restrictive of conditions \eqref{eq:feasibility} is

-Furthermore, since the elements of the array $Z$ are uniformly distributed in $[X_0,X_{N})$, the choice of a layout $X$ with intervals of comparable length, assures that there is no major disproportion in the number of times each element of the array $X$ is picked, thus avoiding test results to be affected by cache memory related effects.

-Alternative layouts could be tested, and, with respect to algorithms \ref{alg:direct}, \ref{alg:direct-2} and \ref{alg:directcache}, they might lead to partitions either feasible or unfeasible, but this would make no difference for the performance measurements carried out, except perhaps for considerations associated with cache memory.
+Alternative layouts could be tested, which might lead to partitions either feasible or unfeasible with respect to algorithms of the \textit{direct} family (algorithms \ref{alg:direct}, \ref{alg:direct-2} and \ref{alg:directcache}), but this would make no general difference for the performance measurements carried out, except perhaps for considerations associated with cache memory or with effectiveness of branch prediction.